Seth Rollins: Age, Height, Weight, Wife, Net Worth, Family, Injury Details, Tattoo, and Other Unknown Facts

 Dean Ambrose was one of the early rivals of Rollins too and together they presented some excellent matches.
 But Ambrose left WWE quite early and their rivalry could not continue for long.
 Apart from his Shield brothers, Brock Lesnar had been a rival of Rollins too but their rivalry did not last long and Rollins snatched more victories over Lesnar among their famous clashes.

 Among his other rivals, Triple H had been one of his biggest rivals and through this rivalry, he turned babyface for the first time after turning a solo star.
 Their best match obviously took place at WrestleMania 33.
-Randy Orton had been one of early rivals and one of the best one too.
+Randy Orton had been one of the early rivals and one of the best one too.
 The duo had an amazing match at WrestleMania 31.

 Rollins did not suffer many injuries in his WWE career but one of the worst injuries he faced was back in November, 2015 when he suffered a torn ACL, MCL, and a damaged meniscus at a live event in Dublin, Ireland.
 This injury was so sinister that he was forced to vacate his first WWE World title.

 Seth Rollins was a fan of Shawn Michaels during his childhood.
 He is a childhood wrestling fans and he got into the business quite early.
-He also loves playing video games in his free times.
+He also loves playing video games in his free time.

 Seth Rollins – He wears different types of boots